tillitis/tillitis-key1/doc/system_description/software.md

-  1. The host sends the `FW_CMD_LOAD_APP` command with the size of the device app and the optional 32 byte hash of the user-supplied secret (USS) as arguments and and gets a `FW_RSP_LOAD_APP` back.
+  1. The host sends the `FW_CMD_LOAD_APP` command with the size of the device app and the optional 32 byte hash of the user-supplied secret (USS) as arguments and gets a `FW_RSP_LOAD_APP` back.
      After using this it's not possible to restart the loading of an application.

   2. If the the host receive a sucessful response, it will send multiple `FW_CMD_LOAD_APP_DATA` commands, together containing the